-COUN 658 Marriage and Family Counseling (3 Hours) This course will identify individual and family life cycles, describe healthy and dysfunctional characteristics of families; steps and stages in family therapy; identifying strategies for working with single-parent families, blended families, culturally diverse families; substance-related disorders, domestic violence and child abuse; and legal, ethical and professional issues in family therapy.
+COUN 658 Marriage and Family Counseling (3 Hours) This course will identify individual and family life cycles, describe healthy and dysfunctional characteristics of families; steps and stages in family therapy; identifying strategies for working with singleparent families, blended families, culturally diverse families; substance-related disorders, domestic violence and child abuse; and legal, ethical and professional issues in family therapy.

 COUN 660 Individual Testing III.
-(3 Hours) This course will provide the skills and competencies in the administration and interpretation of Autism and ADHD testing
+(3 Hours) This course will provide the skills and competencies in the administration and interpretation of Autism and ADHD testing.

 COUN 671 Practicum in Supervised Experience and Consultation.
 (3 Hours) Prerequisite: COUN 527).
 Strategies and processes in counseling and consultation will be presented.
 100 clock hours of experience required and one-hour individual supervision per week.
 COUN 673 Practicum in School Psychometry (3 Hours).
 Prerequisites: COUN 627 and consent of instructor.
-Field experience of 20 hours a week for one school psychologist.
+Field experience of 20 hours a week for one term in a school setting under the supervision of a school psychologist.

 COUN 675 Internship in School Counseling (6 Hours) The student is placed at a school setting under the supervision of a university coordinator and an approved onsite practitioner.
 A minimum of 300 clock hours are required.
 Prerequisites: COUN 506, 510, 514, 517, 520, 526, 561, 631, 671 and 691.